Program Directory

 According to the Centers for Disease Control and Prevention, suicide is the third leading cause of death for youth between the ages of 10 and 24 and results in approximately 4,600 lives lost each year.

-The Nashotah Program is a 12-person residential program at Rogers Behavioral Health for girls 13-18 years of age who are struggling with severe depression and self-harm.
+The Nashotah Program is a 12-person residential program at Rogers Behavioral Health for teens 13-18 years of age who are struggling with severe depression and self-harm.

 You can request a free, confidential screening at 800-767-4411 or request a screening online.